DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxSortable/1 Configuration/itemOrientation.md

 ---
 ---
 ##### shortDescription
-Notifies the widget of the items' orientation.
+Notifies the UI component of the items' orientation.

 ---
 <!-- Description goes here -->